$C^*$-algebras of labelled graphs III - $K$-theory computations: Introduction

 \section{Introduction}

-The purpose of this paper is to provide formula for and a practical method of computing the $K$-theory of a labelled graph $C^*$-algebra for a large class of labelled graphs which, in particular, contains all left-resolving labelled graphs.
-To do this we first realise these labelled graph $C$*-algebras as Cuntz-Pimsner algebras and then use the results of \cite{MR2102572} to identify the $K$-groups in question as the kernel and cokernel of a certain map.
-Then, for an important class of labelled graph $C^*$-algebras, we give a procedure for computing these groups through an inductive limit process.
-The motivation for our computations is to develop the relationship between certain dynamical invariants of shift spaces and $K$-theoretical invariants of $C^*$-algebras associated to these shift spaces.
-This connection was first brought to light in the work of Cuntz and Krieger.
+The purpose of this paper is to provide a formula for and a practical method of computing the $K$-theory of the $C^*$-algebra $C^*(E,\mathcal{L},\mathcal{B})$ of a weakly left-resolving labelled space $(E,\mathcal{L},\mathcal{B})$ (see Theorem \ref{theorem:ktheory} and Theorem \ref{thm:ktheorym}).
+To do this we first realise $C^*(E,\mathcal{L},\mathcal{B})$ as a Cuntz-Pimsner algebra (this is done in Theorem \ref{theorem:main}, see also Remark \ref{remark:nn}) and then use the results of \cite{MR2102572} to identify the $K$-groups in question as the kernel and cokernel of a certain map.
+Then, for an important class of labelled graph $C^*$-algebras, we give a procedure for computing these groups through an inductive limit process (see Theorem \ref{thm:howtocompute}).
+Our construction of $C^*(E,\mathcal{L},\mathcal{B})$ as a Cuntz-Pimsner algebra also allows us to derive a gauge invariant uniqueness theorem for $C^*(E,\mathcal{L},\mathcal{B})$ (see Corollaries \ref{cor:giut} and \ref{cor:giutm}) and a proof that $C^*(E,\mathcal{L},\mathcal{B})$ is nuclear (see Corollary \ref{corol:iota} and Remark \ref{remark:nn}), and, under a suitable countability condition, satisfies the Universal Coefficient Theorem of \cite{MR894590} (see Corollary \ref{cor:nuclear} and Remark \ref{remark:nn}).